cactus-compute/cactus-react-native/README.md

 **`getModels(): Promise<CactusModel[]>`**

 Fetches available models from the database and checks their download status.
-Results are cached in memory after the first call and subsequent calls return the cached results.

 ### useCactusLM Hook